1958 in the Vietnam War: August

 An insurgent force of 400 men raided the Michelin Rubber Plantation north of Saigon.
-The plantation was defended by a company security force and 200 South Vietnamese soldiers.
+The plantation was defended by a company security force and 200 ARVN.
 The defenders were taken by surprise and lost more than 100 weapons and $143,000 in cash.
-The raid was led by a Bình Xuyên commander with Viet Cong advisers.
-President Diem had visited the rubber plantation only a week earlier.
+The raid was led by a Bình Xuyên commander with VC advisers.
+Diệm had visited the rubber plantation only a week earlier.